 Synovus’ physician loans are available to a handful of medical professionals across the Southeast.
 The program is open to interns, fellows, residents, and licensed practicing doctors, dentists, and podiatrists.

-First National Bank’s physician loan program is open to a range of doctors, and it offers flexible financing options.
+First National Bank’s physician loan program is open to a range of doctors and offers flexible financing options.

-It provides full financing with no money down on loans up to $1 million for doctors who completed their education within the last 10 years.
-Physicians who have been practicing for longer than 10 years are eligible for 90% financing, with a 10% downpayment.
+It provides 100% financing on some loans for doctors who completed their education within the last 10 years.

 Credit unions often offer more competitive rates and terms than banks, and Lake Michigan Credit Union is no exception.

-If you’re a resident or established doctor or dentist in Florida or Michigan, you can borrow up to $2 million to purchase your home with no PMI.
+If you’re a resident or established doctor or dentist in Florida or Michigan, you can borrow up to $2 million to purchase your home without PMI.

 LMCU also ignores deferred student loan debt when it reviews your application.